Small Drafts, Big Verdict: Information-Intensive Visual Reasoning via Speculation: Experiments

 \textbf{Choice of Verdict Textual Input.} Providing full reasoning paths to the verdict yields substantially better performance than passing only final answers (Table~\ref{tab:expertselect}), with improvements of 15\% on InfographicVQA, and 4.8\% on ChartQAPro.
 These results highlight that rich contextual evidence is essential for the verdict to recover correct reasoning, whereas final predictions alone are insufficient.

 \textbf{Choice of Verdict Scale.} Using a large verdict model yields stronger gains than a small verdict model.
-For ablations, we select GLM-4.1V-9B-Thinking as the small verdict because it is the strongest reasoning model among the baselines.
-However, results in Table~\ref{tab:verdictinfo} show that it brings only modest improvements, while GPT-4o delivers additional gains of 3.4\% on InfographicVQA and 1.3\% on ChartMuseum compared to this small verdict.
-These results indicate that even reasoning-strong small verdicts offer limited benefit in synthesizing correct answers, validating SV’s design principle of invoking a strong verdict only once to achieve robust and efficient error correction.
+We evaluate three strong small verdicts (i.e., GLM-4.1V-9B-Thinking, MiMo-VL-7B-RL, Qwen2.5-VL-7B-Instruct), and all of them underperform SV across benchmarks (Table~\ref{tab:verdictinfo}).
+Notably, the small reasoning verdicts generate 60-200x more output tokens yet still yield weaker performance, indicating worse cost-efficiency trade-offs (details in Appendix~\ref{app:cost-eff}).
+The results validate SV’s design principle of invoking a strong verdict only once to achieve robust and efficient error correction.